gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 **Prop name: `formats`**

 The Gatsby Image plugin supports four output formats: JPEG, PNG, WebP and AVIF.
-By default the plugin generates images in the same format as the source image, as well as WebP.
-For example if your source image is a PNG, it will generate PNG and WebP images.
-In most cases you should not change this.
-However in some cases you may need to manually set the formats.
-The main reason could be if you want to enable support for AVIF images.
-This is a new image format that can give significantly smaller filesizes than the alternatives.
-It currently has [limited browser support](https://caniuse.com/avif), but this is likely to expand, and it is safe to include as long as you also generate fallbacks for other browsers.
+By default, the plugin generates images in the same format as the source image, as well as WebP.
+For example, if your source image is a PNG, it will generate PNG and WebP images.
+In most cases, you should not change this.
+However, in some cases, you may need to manually set the formats.
+One reason for doing so is if you want to enable support for AVIF images.
+AVIF is a new image format that results in significantly smaller file sizes than alternative formats.
+It currently has [limited browser support](https://caniuse.com/avif), but this is likely to expand, and it is safe to include as long as you also generate fallbacks for other browsers, which the image plugin does automatically.

 _Default component prop value: `["auto", "webp"]`.
 Default resolver prop value: `[AUTO, WEBP]`_